Crete Tour

 Today we head east from Heraklion onto the Lasíthi Plateau.
 Famously billed as the site of a thousand windmills, in fact, the number of working windmills is tiny, but nevertheless, the drive to get here is worth it to see rural Crete at its finest.

 In the late morning, we pay a visit to the Dhiktean Cave – according to legend, the site of the birth of Zeus.
-A cult centre from the Minoan period onwards, offerings to the Mother Goddes and Zeus dating from Classical times have been found in the cave.
+A cult centre from the Minoan period onwards, offerings to the Mother Goddess and Zeus dating from Classical times have been found in the cave.

 After lunch, we pay a visit to the wonderfully picturesque seaside town of Agios Nikolaos before returning to Heraklion.